 Risk of attack by domestic and transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Kidnappings occur in remote areas, southern areas, and areas bordering Mauritania and Algeria; foreigners (especially Westerners) may be targeted.
+High risk of kidnapping by terrorist groups exists in remote areas, southern areas, and areas bordering Mauritania and Algeria; targets may include foreigners (especially Westerners).

-Risk of violent crime (armed robbery) and high risk of petty crime exist throughout the country, especially in cities and areas frequented by tourists (including beaches, medinas, and market areas).
+Low risk of violent crime (armed robbery and murder) and high risk of petty crime exist throughout the country, mainly in cities and areas frequented by tourists (including beaches, medinas, and market areas).

-Scams involving credit cards, extortion, false befriending, and substitution of inferior goods after purchase have been reported.
+Scams involving credit cards, extortion, and false identity (such as criminals posing as tour guides) have been reported.

 The rainy season is from November through March.
 Floods, mudslides, and landslides may occur, especially in mountainous areas and near rivers.